jamesjrnkhata/jamesjrnkhata.github.io/_posts/software_projects/2011-10-31-Casajuegos.md

 The location was partitioned into four groups:
 *	PlayStation 3 room
 *	XBOX 360 room
-*	Private Party rooms
+*	Private Gaming rooms
 *	Cinema room

-PlayStation 3 as well as the XBOX 360 room accommodated up to 2 users per console / screen, Private Party rooms accommodated up to 6 users and Cinema room up to 20 users.
-Private party rooms offered a Gaming PC and a Nintendo Wii on a 32” inch monitor.
+PlayStation 3 as well as the XBOX 360 room accommodated up to 2 users per console / screen, Private Gaming rooms accommodated up to 6 users and Cinema room up to 20 users.
+Private Gaming rooms offered a Gaming PC and a Nintendo Wii on a 32” inch monitor.
 The Cinema room offered a PlayStation 3, XBOX 360 and Nintendo Wii on a 150” inch projected screen.
 All devices with the exception of the Nintendo Wii’s could access and playback the media files stored on a central media-hosting computer (Media Server PC).

 <ul class="photo-gallery">
   {% for image in page.images %}